From a young age we’re taught our experience can’t just be experienced. There must be a cause. Here I explore how we got here and why it trips us up.

 I taught them this.
 I trained them that when they had an experience of an emotion they should scan the horizon for the external cause of that — be it happy or sad or anything in between — and name that as the cause.

-It trains us away from the fact that emotions come and go, sometimes with no apparent reason at all, and that they’ll go all the quicker if we leave them alone.
+It trains us away from the fact that emotions come and go, with no reason at all, they are just energy in motion and that they’ll go all the quicker if we leave them alone and don’t tangle them up in our stories.

 The problem with this training is that it teaches us that our experience of life comes from the objects and people around us and so, to have a better experience of life (which we’ve also been taught by this point is what we should have), we need to control those objects and people.

 First we usually try and control the things out there.
 Try to make people behave a certain way.
 Try to make income go in the right direction.
 Try to make sure it’s this house / car / other object we can buy.
-Try to make people waste less to save costs.
+Try to make people behave in certain ways.
 Try to make the ‘right’ decisions.

 Then we’ll see this isn’t always successful so we’ll move on to controlling our thoughts.
-At this stage we see that our feelings are created by our thoughts and so we attempt to have better thoughts to get better feelings.
+At this stage we see that our feelings are generated by our thoughts and so we attempt to have better thoughts to get better feelings.
 We try to cognitively re-programme our brain with thoughts that will stop us being triggered.
-We recite mantras and affirmations telling oursleves we can, or that we’re worth it.
+We recite mantras and affirmations telling oursleves we can, or that we’re worth it or that it’s OK to be imperfect.
 We practice habits to direct our thoughts to the good stuff, the positives, the things to be thankful for.
 Still working on the basis there’s a better experience to have and that we need that experience to be OK.

-That can sound scary.
+This can sound scary.
 It used to scare me, the thought of becoming more emotionally changeable, like a child.
-But paradoxically, the more we see this is how it works, the more we get to experience the nice life we’d previously been trying to manufacture through control.
-The more we experience freedom and lightheartedness.
+But paradoxically, the more we see this is how it works, the more we get to experience the life we’ve been trying to manufacture through control.
+The more we experience this, the more we are the freedom and happiness we’ve been seeking.

 With love, Helen